arialdomartini/refactoring-trivia-csharp/TRANSCRIPT.md

 # EPISODE 2

-## Refactoring Recap
-Refactoring is the process of restructuring code without changing its external behavior.
-We refactor the program to make it easy to add the feature, then add the feature.
-Refactoring must be applied in order to reduce maintanability costs.
+## Bad Code Smell
+We do when have to add a feature to a program, and the code is not structured in a convenient way.
 The set of inconvenient way is called bad code smell.

-## Bad Code Smell
 The Martin Fowler's Refactoring Book list 22 Code Smells, of various scope from methods to classes.
 There are other books that define different smells or same smells with different names.
-With every smell is associated a list of possible refactoring move.
+With every smell is associated a list of possible refactoring.
 Except some special refactoring, we can divide it in three basic movements: extract, inline and move.
 This basic refactoring are at the heart of bigger refactoring, we sum little behaviour to get bigger behaviour.
 Most of the time before get the final design we pass through various intermediate steps that increase the level of dirtiness of the code.
-Sometimes which refactoring is better in which case, is difficult to say, it depends, so we use heuristics.
+Sometimes which refactoring is better in which case, is difficult to say, it depends, so we use heuristics or prototypes.
 Another aspect is that smells and refactoring was born into OOP circle.
 Nothing stop to find smells and apply refactoring related to different programming paradigms like FP or other NFR aspect like performance.